meyersonj/normalize/README.md

 ## Limitations and Next Steps

-This tool currently supports the conversion of audio, video, document, and vector image files.
+This tool currently creates normalized derivaties of audio, video, document, and vector image files.
 Other file types will be copied to the target directory without being converted.
-If you need to convert a different type of file, you may need to modify the script and Dockerfile to include the necessary conversion tools.
+If you need to create normalized derivatives of a different/additional file types, you will need to modify the script and Dockerfile to include the necessary normalization pathways, this may require installing additional software.

+### normalization pathways
+Currently the normalization pathways are defined in `normalize_all_.py::batch_convert` function as a static dictionary mapping MIME type to a normalization function.
+### More
 While the current implementation is functional, there are several areas where it could be improved:

 - **Scaling**: The current implementation processes files in a single-threaded manner.
 If you need to process a large number of files or very large files, this could become a bottleneck.
 Consider parallelizing the file processing to take advantage of multiple cores or distributed systems.